bitterjug/devjournal-crypto/devjournal.markdown

 ## 2014-04-09 10:19 Wednesday

-- [ ] Move the TA consuitant bands to the database -- please can we have taxonomies?
+- [ ] Move the TA consultant bands to the database -- please can we have taxonomies?

 - [ ] Add permission required to monitor and result edit pages to protect

 - [ ] If I make all the text in a description into a link it must not prevent me from clicking to edit: maybe we could make the 'edit' label that pops up into  clickable?

-- [ ] Deploy to production
+- [ ] Deploy to production tomorrow !!!